sky-uk/kfp-operator/docs/development/README.md

 CRDs will be installed into an existing Kubernetes cluster.
 A running instance of Kubeflow is required on that cluster.
 The controller will run locally, interacting with the remote Kubernetes API.

+Please refer to the [Quickstart tutorial](../quickstart) for instructions on creating a sample pipeline resource.

 ## Run Argo integration tests

-To run integration tests, we currently require a one-off setup of the Kubernetes cluster.
+To run integration tests, we currently require a one-off setup of the Kubernetes cluster:

 ```sh
 # Install Argo